The Trail Towns of Gaston County

 Downtown Belmont

-• Dining: Belmont's downtown area is a culinary haven with so many great restaurants we can't list them all here, but many recommend Nellie's Southern Kitchen, or Old Stone Steakhouse.
+Dining: Belmont's downtown area is a culinary haven with so many great restaurants we can't list them all here, but many recommend Nellie's Southern Kitchen, or Old Stone Steakhouse.
+Take your pooch to Thirsty Dog just north of town.
 There are great coffee shops, sweet shops, and nightlife locales as well.

-• Craft Beverages: Belmont is a hotspot on the Ridgeline Craft Beverage Trail.
-Four establishments: Muddy River Distillery, Primal Brewery, Belmont Brewhouse, and Jekyll and Hyde, invite you to savor craft beverages that reflect the region's flavors and creativity.
+Craft Beverages: Belmont is a hotspot on the Ridgeline Craft Beverage Trail.
+Two establishments: Primal Brewery and Jekyll and Hyde, invite you to savor craft beverages that reflect the region's flavors and creativity.
 Unwind with a cold brew or artisanal spirits after your outdoor adventures.

 Trail Town: Cramerton